Molluscum Contagiosum

 - Symptoms

 Molluscum contagiosum lesions are flesh-colored, dome-shaped, and pearly in appearance.
 They are often 1–5 millimeters in diameter, with a dimpled center.
-They are generally not painful, but they may possibly itch or become irritated.
-Picking or scratching the bumps may possibly lead to further infection or scarring.
+They are generally not painful, but they might possibly itch or become irritated.
+Picking or scratching the bumps might possibly lead to further infection or scarring.
 In about 10% of the cases, eczema develops around the lesions.
-They may possibly occasionally be complicated by secondary bacterial infections.
-In some cases the dimpled section may possibly bleed once or twice.
+They might possibly occasionally be complicated by secondary bacterial infections.
+In some cases the dimpled section might possibly bleed once or twice.
 The viral infection is limited to a localized area on the topmost layer of the epidermis.
 Once the virus containing head of the lesion has been destroyed, the infection is gone.
 The central waxy core contains the virus.
-In a process called autoinoculation, the virus may possibly spread to neighboring skin areas.
-Children are particularly susceptible to auto-inoculation, and may possibly have widespread clusters of lesions.
+In a process called autoinoculation, the virus might possibly spread to neighboring skin areas.
+Children are particularly susceptible to auto-inoculation, and might possibly have widespread clusters of lesions.